-A student's grade classification is determined by his or her English class as well as the number of units earned.
+A student's grade classification is determined by his or her English class as well as the number of credits earned.
 Please note that these promotion standards apply to all students and are used in determining athletic eligibility.
-For example, any student who has completed the required number of units, including the required English unit for the previous grade level, may be classified as follows:
+Any student who has completed the required number of units, including the required English unit for the previous grade level, may be classified as follows: